schevalier/Whetlab-Python-Client/README.md

     best_job = scientist.best()

-This is the hyper-parameter values you should be using to train your final SVM classifier<sup>3</sup>.
+These are the hyper-parameter values you should be using to train your final SVM classifier<sup>3</sup>.

 <sup>1</sup>This data set is actually quite small for building a good classifier, it'll do for our purposes.